bose-23/EHRShift/README.md

-# Team 34 - Diabetes Prediction Dashboard
+Diabetes Prediction Dashboard

-This repo contains our Assignment 2 pipeline and Streamlit dashboard for diabetes prediction under temporal shift.
+This repo contains pipeline and Streamlit dashboard for diabetes prediction under temporal shift.

 The raw CSV files are not tracked here because they are large.
 Put the dataset files inside `csv/` with their original names.
 The scripts will generate the rest inside `outputs/`.